 James Clegg – Assistant Curator, Talbot Rice Gallery, The University of Edinburgh, Scotland.

-Norman Hogg – Social Sciences and Humanities Research Council of Canada funded PhD Candidate.
-Concordia University, Montreal, Quebec.
+Dr Norman Hogg – Social Sciences and Humanities Research Council of Canada funded PhD Graduate, Concordia University, Montreal, Quebec.